blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 3. Enable vibration sensing by setting `alert_under_vibration` to `1`.
 4. With the tool still inactive, inspect the events in Notehub sent to `power.qo`, in particular the `vibration_raw` value.
 5. Make a note of the highest reported `vibration_raw` value.
 This will serve as a guide for setting the `alert_off_vibration` variable.
-6. Switch on the tool, and when fully started, continue monitoring the events for a number of minutes, using the tool in it's normal modes of operation.
+6. Switch on the tool, and when fully started, continue monitoring the events for a number of minutes, using the tool in its normal modes of operation.
 7. Make a note of the highest and lowest `vibration_raw` values reported.
 These will serve as a guide for setting the `alert_under_vibration` and `alert_over_vibration` variables.

 > **Note**: In order to accurately sense vibration, the Notecarrier must be secured to the tool and must be level with the ground.
 This is so the acceleration due to gravity can be accounted for when determining vibration from the accelerometer data.